Hotel Front Desk Agent

 If your hotel discovered that an online porn video was filmed in one of your rooms (without permission), would your hotel seek legal recourse?
 Or at least demand that it be taken down?

-Asked by Jimcognito over 11 years ago
+Asked by Jimcognito about 12 years ago

 I can definitely say that all kinds of films, photo shoots, music videos, and commercials have been shot on my property without obtaining clearance first.
 I and my co-workers at the front desk know what signs to look for that would indicate someone is up to something shady: film equipment, and of course, the "talent."
 Film crews and talent are a certain "type" that walk with a certain purpose.
 I have helped bust several unauthorized productions and shoots, because at the end of the day, my Director of Sales or Marketing is going to blame it on me first if something happened on their watch.
 So it's in my best interest to stop those productions from happening.
 As far as legal recourse, I don't think the hotel could necessarily do anything once the work is published, unless there were something posted at the entrances prohibiting unauthorized filming, the crew were caught in the act, or there were some items in the shot(s) which were proprietary to the hotel itself, which could warrant all kinds of charges from trespassing to trademark and copyright infringement.